Image by Paul Brennan from Pixabay

 How Diversity Shaped Grounded Architecture

-Diversity fundamentally influenced the Grounded Architecture approach:
+Diversity shaped the Grounded Architecture approach in important ways:

 • We developed lean, stack-agnostic tools that operated across a broad ecosystem—prioritizing coverage and flexibility over deep specialization.